 Head coach James Dickey speaks after practice on Jan.
 18, 2013

 Houston vs. Cincinnati (USATSI)

 Houston goes on the road to face UConn

 Houston falls to Memphis, 82-59

-Dickey was introduced as the University of Houston men's basketball head coach in April 2010, becoming only the eighth coach in the history of the Houston program.
+James Dickey served as head coach at the University of Houston from 2010 to 2014.
+He was introduced as the University of Houston men's basketball head coach in April 2010, becoming only the eighth coach in the history of the Houston program.